 - Intense competition: The digital space is crowded with countless businesses competing for the same audience’s attention.
 Standing out often requires quality content and significant investment in creative strategies.

 - Privacy and security concerns: Digital marketing relies heavily on customer data, which raises significant privacy and security issues.
-Businesses must comply with data protection laws like DPDPA, and any data breaches can severely damage brand reputation.
+Businesses must comply with data protection laws, and any data breaches can severely damage brand reputation.

-- Over-reliance on technology: Digital campaigns heavily rely on technology, making them prone to website crashes, ad platform outages, or changes to platform algorithms that can disrupt performance.
+- Over-reliance on technology: Digital campaigns depend heavily on technology, making them vulnerable to website crashes, ad platform outages, or algorithm changes that disrupt performance.

 - Risk of negative public feedback: Negative reviews or comments can spread quickly on social media, damaging a brand’s reputation.
 Managing online reputation requires constant monitoring and quick responses.